cascadiajs/cascadiajs/app/markdown/2025/next-steps/attendees.md

 <h2 id="pre-conf-trainings">Check out the Pre-Conf Trainings</h2>

-Prior to the conference, we are teaming up with Brook Riggio (Code Fellows) and Eve Porcello (Moon Highway) to organize 2 days of training workshops prior to CascadiaJS 2024.
-Each training workshop is a half-day (morning or afternoon) and you need to purchase those tickets separately.

-<div class="cta secondary"><a href="/2024/trainings">Training Workshops Guide</a></div>

-<h2 id="get-ready-for-the-conference">Get Ready for the Conference</h2>

-Now that you've registered for the conference, here is a guide to help you get ready:

-<div class="cta secondary"><a href="/2024/attend">Attending CascadiaJS Guide</a></div>

-Please don't hesistate to ping us on Discord or email us at info@cascadiajs.com if you have any questions!

-<h2 id="spread-the-word">Spread the Word</h2>

-We're running a contest to see who can rally the most people to join them at the conference!
-All you need to do is:

-- Email info@cascadiajs.com and tell us you're in 👍
-- We'll send you a customized referral code that will give your friends & colleagues 35% off tickets
-- The top five referrers will be invited to the Friends of Cascadia pre-party at Stoup Brewing on June 19

-That's it!
-Thanks for helping us make CascadiaJS 2024 unforgettable, because like most good things in life, the more the merrier! 🥳
--->

-<h2 id="pre-conf-trainings">Check out the Pre-Conf Trainings</h2>

 Prior to the conference, we are teaming up with Eve Porcello (Moon Highway) to provide 3 days of training workshops.
 You need to purchase these tickets separately.

 <div class="cta secondary"><a href="/2025/trainings">Training Workshops Guide</a></div>